tj2904/lfb-callout-analysis/README.md

 algorithm to over-sample the minority classes.
-Analysis also highlighted the imbalance in the data intended for use for Association Analysis, however, this is a categorical variable so will need to be encoded before use, this encoding will remove the need to scale or normalise the data, this process is described below.
+Analysis also highlighted the imbalance in the data intended for use for Association Analysis, however, this is a categorical variable so will need to be encoded before use, this encoding will remove the need to scale or normalise the data.

 ### Model Construction
 #### What are the trends of callouts?